ArduPilot/ardupilot_wiki/common/source/docs/common-mounting-the-flight-controller.rst

 .. _common-mounting-the-flight-controller:

 ==============================
-Mounting the Flight Controller
+Mounting the Autopilot
 ==============================

-This article explains how to mount the flight controller in standard and alternative orientations.
+This article explains how to mount the autopilot in standard and alternative orientations.

 Standard orientation
 ====================

-The :ref:`flight controller <common-autopilots>` (Pixhawk etc.) should be housed within a case (which includes foam over the barometer) and should be mounted with the white arrow pointing directly towards the front of the vehicle.
+The :ref:`autopilot <common-autopilots>` (Pixhawk etc.) should be housed within a case (which includes foam over the barometer) and should be mounted with the white arrow pointing directly towards the front of the vehicle.